tenzir/.github/README.md

 # Community Health Files

-This repository hosts the code of conduct, a guide on how to get support, how to contribute, issue templates and a security policy for all open-source projects hosted by Tenzir.
+This repository hosts the Code of Conduct, how to contribute, issue templates and a security policy for all open-source projects hosted by Tenzir.

 ## Code of Conduct